Blowup for the multiplicative stochastic heat equation with superlinear drift: Abstract

 \section{Abstract}

 We consider the stochastic heat equation with multiplicative white noise: $\partial_t u =\partial_x^2u + b(u) +\sigma(u) \dot W$, both on $[0,1]$ and $\R$.
 In the case of $[0,1]$ we show that the finite Osgood criterion on $b$ is a necessary and sufficient condition for finite-time blowup, under fairly general conditions on $\sigma$.
-In the case of $\R$ we show instantaneous explosion when we start with initial profile $u_0\equiv 1$, extending the work of \cite{foon-khos-nual} which dealt with bounded $\sigma$.
-The second result follows from the first by a comparison result which shows that the solution on $\R$ stays above the corresponding solution on $[0,1]$ with Dirichlet boundary conditions. \\ \\ {\it Keywords:} Stochastic heat equation, blowup, Osgood's condition.\\
+In the case of $\R$ we show instantaneous explosion when we start with initial profile $u_0\equiv 1$.
+Our work introduces a novel approach that not only extends the work of \cite{foon-khos-nual} which dealt with bounded $\sigma$, but also provides an alternate route to proving such results.
+A key ingredient is a comparison result which shows that the solution on $\R$ stays above the corresponding solution on $[0,1]$ with Dirichlet boundary conditions. \\ \\ {\it Keywords:} Stochastic heat equation, blowup, Osgood's condition.\\

 {\it AMS 2010 subject classification:} 60H10, 60H15.